gipplab/AnnoMathTeX/README.md

 ### Start The Server

-In a terminal navigate to the folder where the manage.py file sits ([AnnoMathTeX/annomathtex](/AnnoMathTeX/annomathtex)) and run the command
+In a terminal navigate to the folder where the manage.py file is located ([AnnoMathTeX/annomathtex](/AnnoMathTeX/annomathtex)) and run the command
 ```python
 python manage.py runserver